mhrvatin/TravelPlaner/readme.md

 2. Make sure the database-file is located in the same folder as the executable before you run the jar-file.

-3. If you'd like to compile the application yourself, simply run the [file] located in `/src`
+3. If you'd like to compile the application yourself, simply make a new project in your IDE and import the files from `/src`.
+Make sure you add the libraries to the project.

+    *Netbeans*

+    1. Right click your project(the cup icon) and select `Properties`.

+    2. Select `Libraries` in the list to the left.

+    3. On the right, click `Add JAR/Folder`.

+    4. Find the `JAR`-file and click `Open`.

+    5. Click `OK`.

+    *Eclipse*

+    1. Right click your project in `Package Explorer` and select `Properties`.

+    2. Select `Java Build Path` in the list to the left.

+    3. Click `Add External JARs...` to the right.

+    4. Select the libraries and click `Open`

+    5. Click `OK`

 ## Use cases
 We have two use cases; one as a customer and one as an admin.